j1nma/dumberOS/README.md

 ### Physical Memory Management

-The kernel must have some simple system to reserve and release pages of at least 4 page allocator, note that this is not tied to virtual memory / pagination, the requirement is only to reserve and release blocks of physical memory.
-Who uses this memory can be the kernel for its internal structures, or a process in user space.
+The kernel must have some simple system to reserve and release pages of at least 4 contiguos KB (page allocator).
+Note that this is not tied to virtual memory / pagination: the requirement is only to reserve and release blocks of physical memory.
+This memory can be used by the kernel for its internal structures, or a process in user space.

 Syscalls involved
 - Reserve memory for the calling process